chef/chef-web-docs/snapshots/release_analytics/source/dsl_recipe.rst

 .. include:: ../../includes_dsl_recipe/includes_dsl_recipe.rst

-The following methods are `part of the Recipe DSL <https://docs.chef.io/dsl_recipe.html>`_ and are specific to the Chef Analytics platform.
+The following methods are :doc:`part of the Recipe DSL <dsl_recipe>` and are specific to the Chef Analytics platform.
 Use them to define audit rules within a recipe.
 The audit rules are processed when the chef-client is run in audit-mode.

 .. warning:: These methods require chef-client version 12.0.0 (or higher).